yogurt-foundation/yogurt-css-documentation/docs/transforms/skew.md

 ## Skew

-Utilities for skewing elements with transform.
+Utilities for skews an element that has transform applied.

 ### Class